FiniteUI/SCHOOL-Virtual-Machine/README.md

 # Virtual-Machine, Spring 2017
-This is a project for my Spring 2017 Computer Architecture class.
+This is the final project for my Spring 2017 Computer Architecture class.
 It is a simple virtual stack machine written in Java with an instruction set specified by the professor.

 Full details for the assignment are available in VirtualMachineAssignment.pdf